skale-me/skale/doc/API.md

 |[lookup(k)](#dslookup)          | Return the list of values `v` for key `k` in a `[k,v]` dataset | stream of v|
 |[reduce(func, init)](#dsreduce) | Aggregates dataset elements using a function, return a single value | value|

-## Skale module
+## Ugrid module

-The Skale module is the main entry point for Skale functionality.
+The Ugrid module is the main entry point for Ugrid functionality.
-To use it, one must `require('skale')`.
+To use it, one must `require('ugrid')`.

-### skale.context([config])
+### ugrid.context([config])

-Creates and returns a new context which represents the connection to the Skale cluster, and which can be used to create datasets on that cluster.
+Creates and returns a new context which represents the connection to the Ugrid cluster, and which can be used to create datasets on that cluster.
 Config is an *Object* which defines the cluster server, with the following defaults: